 I am now Executive Director of The Solvang Senior Center.
-When I was offered the opportunity to become part of the Center family, I reflected on the good fortune I had of being raised with my grandparents next door.
-They were a part of our everyday life and I've tried to approach my days with that experience in mind.
 The Center is a place of welcome, of friendship, health and vibrant fellowship.
 When the fresh produce delivered by Veggie Rescue arrives at The Center, the members are giddy with excitement.
 I am thrilled to be a part of the Veggie Rescue team, nourishing our community.

 Harold is an accomplished administrator who promotes a positive community through leadership and education.
 After growing up in Baywood Park and Morro Bay, he moved from Monterey, CA back to the Central Coast.
 Harold studied Organizational Leadership at Simpson University and received a degree in 2007.
 After graduation, he returned to the child nutrition profession to provide leadership in building and strengthening these programs to excel and offer innovative and unique experiences to children.